rhomobile/rhomobile-docs/docs/en/edge/guide/rhom_ruby.md

     user.save

 ## Retrieving objects
-You can retrieve all objects for a model or only those matching given conditions using the `find` method.
+Use the find method to retrieve all objects for a model or only those matching given conditions.

 ### Getting all objects for a model
-You can retrieve all objects for a model using the `all` parameter.
+To retrieve all objects for a model using the `all` parameter:

     :::ruby
     users = User.find(:all)

 ### Finding objects matching conditions
-You can retrieve all objects matching given conditions using the `conditions` parameter.
+To retrieve all objects matching given conditions using the `conditions` parameter:

     :::ruby
     users = User.find(